mccanne/sharkfest/README.md

 ## .

 Zed is like JSON with types but a bit more.
 Not JSON schema... the whole idea of attaching schemas to data seemed weird to me.
 Don't you just want a type system?
-THen you don't need the clunkiness of out of band schema definition.
+Then you don't need the clunkiness of out of band schema definition.
 A value just is what is.

 If you flip it upside down like this then a schema is just a uniform type across Zed records.
 It's just a special case of the type system.